-We have four colors of synthetic leather: white, lemon yellow, orange and red.
+We have eight colors of synthetic leather: white, red, orange, yellow, green, light blue, pink and black.
 While Stock Infinities are made only in single-color options, with Infinities Custom you can decide the color of each panel separately.

 For example, the ball in the first photo would have a code "WOWOOWOW" (or "OWOWWOWO" equivalently).

-Currently, we have four colors of thread: white, yellow, orange and red.
-Stock Infinities have their thread color matched to the ball, but with Infinities Custom, you can choose a different one.
+For each panel color, there is a matching thread: white, red, orange and yellow, green, light blue, pink and black.
+Stock Infinities have their thread color matched with the ball, but with Infinities Custom, you can choose a different one!

 Even though we use about 2 meters of thread per ball, majority of it is hidden inside the ball.
 Therefore, don't expect the contrasting thread to draw everyone's attention from a distance – it's just detail that gives your set an elevated look.